A visual tool for creative teams to plan, present, communicate and share the collection

 Providing continuous access to live data streamlined collaboration, decreased errors, and drove gains in operational efficiency.

-Tight loop between user feedback & implementation
+Tight loop between user feedback & feature implementation

 Short time between customer feedback and implementation meant user requests were catered to quickly